gear-foundation/gear-wiki/docs/examples/tequila-train.md

 ## Source code

-The source code of the Tequila Train Game smart contract and an implementation of its testing is available on [GitHub](https://github.com/gear-dapps/tequila-train).
+The source code of the Tequila Train Game smart contract is available on [GitHub](https://github.com/gear-dapps/tequila-train).
 They can be used as is or modified to suit your own scenarios.